microsoft/azuredevopslabs/labs/vstsextend/selenium/readme.md

    ![configure_windowsagent](images/configureagent.png)

+1. Download and install [Microsoft SQL Server Data-Tier Application Framework](https://www.microsoft.com/en-us/download/details.aspx?id=58207&WT.mc_id=rss_alldownloads_extensions).
+This would be required to deploy DACPAC using SqlPackage.exe in the release pipeline, which will be explained in the next exercise.
 ## Exercise 2: Configure Release Pipeline

 The target machine is having agent configured to deploy the applications and run selenium testcases.
 The release definition uses **[Phases](https://docs.microsoft.com/en-us/vsts/build-release/concepts/process/phases){:target="_blank"}** to deploy to target servers.